Section 6: Finance Division

 Monthly reporting processes that departments, divisions, and the Finance Division carry out during month-end are supported by the Reports Library, the month-end timetable and detailed processes.

 The financial year at the University runs from 1 August until 31 July.
 The year-end process therefore usually starts - for departments - around mid-July, and ends in September.
 For the Finance Division, the preparations for year-end start much earlier, around May each year, and the Financial Statements are approved by the external auditors in November.

 Purchasing and Paying:

 The University Purchasing Department (UPD) is responsible for the negotiation and administration of all University-wide tenders, contracts and agreements.
-The following web page is designed to guide university staff involved in buying and paying for goods/services at the University, covering the steps required when ordering, receiving and paying for goods and/or services on behalf of a department.
+On the Purchasing web pages guidnace can be found for University staff involved in buying and paying for goods/services at the University, covering the steps required when ordering, receiving and paying for goods and/or services on behalf of a department.

 The individual departments through a variety of channels carry out the Sales Process at the University.
-In this, the Accounts Receivable and Cashiers Teams at the Finance Division support them.
+In this, the Credit Control and Cashiers Teams at the Finance Division support them.

 Cash management support is provided by the Treasury team who provide advice and support in investment management, banking services, insurance and risk management, and accounts receivable.

 All the university accounts are managed using Oracle Financials software.

 Training for administrators on Oracle Financials and finance processes and procedures are available through Finance Training.